Dracula A.D. 1972 is a horror film from Hammer, and is third-to-last in their Dracula series.

 - Broad Strokes: This film uses the premise that Van Helsing and Dracula fought in the 1800s like in Horror of Dracula but changes the date and place and ignores the numerous sequels to Horror.

 - Cannot Cross Running Water: Vampires in these films can be killed with running water.
-This leads to a rather undignified death for vampirized Johnny when he is killed by being put under a shower.
+This leads to a rather undignified death for vampirized Johnny when he is killed by getting knocked into a shower, which he then accidentally turns on by way of his own panicked flailing.

 - Catapult Nightmare: Jessica has one when Gaynor is being eaten by Dracula.